 The father is warm figure; dressed in blue football jersey eagerly espousing the import of small kites sales for income and entertainment.
 Tulio translates his Portuguese, while the children analyze me, until I notice their stares and smile.
 Turning away the youngest boy spots my skateboard and is overwhelmed with excitement.
 I, too, am excited.
 My old faithful still breaks the ice with youth everywhere.
 I grant them permission to investigate and tell them Tulio is a pro skateboarder for Citystars skateboards.
 The elders are impressed their countryman works with a U.S. company.
 Tulio then invites them to free lessons at his skatepark.

 The father asks why a foreigner would visit the favelas.
 “It’s important to see all aspect of the city”, I say.
 I tell him how Gordon Parks is an inspiration and few Americans see favelas beyond movies.
 I explain that areas in the U.S. are left by the wayside as well, and we all try to survive past our environments.

 “He would like to visit the U.S. or for his children to in the future”, Tulio translates.
 “Now he provides for his family. “ We discuss Sao Paulo politics and the power of the World Cup.
 Afterwards I purchased some of their kites and play with the children.

 I thank him for the opportunity to meet his family and to chat.
 It’s late now and the novelty of the tall, dark, American skateboarding stranger wears off.
 The youngest girls in the clan wander back to their homework.

 This was a truly wonderful experience to share stories with our global family in Brazil.
 Off the beaten path travel is not easy, but I challenge everyone to try.
 A little time and money granted me a priceless memory and I hope I presented a new view of America to my hosts.

-Photos by Neftalie Williams
+Written by: Neftalie Williams